Sebastian Stoskopff: Life

 After his attempt to get permission to settle in Frankfurt failed, Stoskopff went to Paris.
 He stayed there from about 1622 until 1639, which can be reconstructed from indirect reports and property inventories of Parisians.
 His first works in larger format were also created here, such as "Summer" or "Winter" (now both in Strasbourg).
 A contemporary statement from Sandrart proves his residence in Paris: "Von dannen [gemeint ist Hanau] verreiste er in Frankreich und hinterließ viele gute Werke; von Pariß zoge er nach Italien (allwo ich ihn zu Venedig Anno 1629 gesehen), hernach wieder zurück nach Pariß und so fürters nach Straßburg [...] ("From there [meaning Hanau], he travelled to France and left many good works; from Paris, he moved to Italy (where I saw him in Venice in 1629), afterwards again back to Paris and further to Strasbourg [...]").

 Stoskopff returned to Strasbourg in 1639.
 This could have been for familial reasons or because of the strong increase of religious conflict in Paris.
 One year later, he joined the guild of Steltz, to which other painters, copper engravers and craftsmen in the arts belonged.
 There were several arguments between the artist and the guild after he joined it, among other things because Stoskopff loved his freedom as an independent and self-responsible artist and did not want to operate a workshop with apprentices, as was usually done.
 He achieved wealth and prestige in Strasbourg and married the stepdaughter of his youngest sister in 1646.

 As of 1650, Stoskopff oriented himself more and more toward Idstein, where he maintained a close and good relationship to the Count Johannes von Nassau und Idstein in his last phase of creativity up until his death.
 The Count was a Lutheran and supported the Protestant Union.
 He was Stoskopff's most important patron at this time.
 Joachim von Sandrart was an important contact man who negotiated about Stoskopff's paintings with the Count.

 Sebastian Stoskopff died in 1657 at the age of 60 in a public house in Idstein.
-He was reportedly supposed to have died because of drinking too much alcohol.
+He was reported to have died because of drinking too much alcohol.
 Nearly 20 years later, Stoskopff's murder became clear during an indictment for witchcraft, in which the owner of the public house and a woman were involved.
-The owner had killed Stoskopff out of greed.